 HOW WE CAN HELP

-The most important part of rodent control is figuring out where they’re coming in.
-We’ll inspect your home for entry points and seal them with steel wool if we can.
-If not, we may suggest a repair.
+We’ll inspect your home for entry points and seal them with steel wool or suggest a repair.
 We can place bait boxes around the exterior of your home near possible rodent entry points.

 As for the rodents already inside your home, we can use snap traps, glue boards, and bait.
 It’s important to make sure all other food sources have been eliminated, otherwise the rodent may not be interested in the bait or traps we place.